 General Degree Requirements

 The BAcc, BA, BASM, BME, BS, BSN, BM, and BSE degrees require a minimum of 120 hours of credit.
-The AA and the AS degrees require 60 hours of credit.
+The AA and the AS degrees require a minimum 60 hours of credit.

 Requirements for a 2nd Bachelor's Degree